DataDriven 75: 90 Days of Data Engineer Interview Data

 The Senior IC

-What is left are the data engineers below the median in every domain.
+The remainder are the DEs below the median in every domain.
 About one in ten.
 Not all of them are juniors.
 A meaningful chunk self-report as senior or staff.
 Those are mid-career DEs who built their careers at one company on one stack and have not generalized, and the breadth that data engineering interview loops test catches them out.

-If you are six years into a DE role and have not interviewed in four, this is the cluster you should worry about landing in.
+Six years into a DE role, four years out of any interview loop, is the cluster to worry about landing in.
 The toughest people to place in the current market are senior specialists who went too deep into one stack and lost the rest, not juniors.

 Pass rate by attempt number, averaged across the 75 problems (per-problem pass rates, then averaged):

-Stare at the second number.
+The second number is where the story is.
 The problem does not change between attempt one and attempt two; the data engineer does.
 They finally read the schema.

 The cliff is steepest on data modeling problems, where attempt one to attempt two jumps 24 points.
 Most of those first attempts picked the wrong grain.
 Most of the second attempts got it right because the DE finally drew the bus matrix.

-What the top 1% of data engineer interview prep looks like
+What the top 1% of DE interview prep looks like

 73 data engineers have hit every L6 problem they have attempted and passed it on the first try.
 We call them the perfect-run cohort.
 (Not 73 DEs who have completed every L6 problem; 73 who have not missed one yet, on however many they have attempted.)
 We expected the obvious differentiators to surface: experience, education, company pedigree.
 None of them did.
 The cohort spans every seniority bucket and every background.